 Q1) Pick the option which is not true with respect to column families?

-Column families comprises of more than one columns
+Column families comprise more than one columns

-The number of columns present in the column family is fixed
+The number of columns present in a column family is fixed

-Column families allows the table to scale linearly
+Column families allow the corresponding table to scale linearly

-None of these
+None of the above

 Option ‘a’ is incorrect.
 This statement is true.
-Column families are collection of columns in HBase table.
+Column families are collections of columns in HBase tables.

 Option ‘b’ is correct.
-This statement is incorrect.
-The number of columns in column families is not fixed.
-This gives flexibility to HBase table.
+Therefore, this statement is incorrect.
+The number of columns in a column family is not fixed.
+This gives flexibility to the HBase table.

 Option ‘c’ is incorrect.
 This statement is true.
-Column families allows the tables to scale linearly.
+Column families allow the tables to scale linearly.
 This feature ensures that HBase does not

 Option ‘d’ is incorrect.
-Please check the options again.
+Check the options again.
 One of the options is correct.

-Q2) Pick a valid difference between HBase Tables and RDBMS Tables?
+Q2) Pick a valid difference between HBase tables and RDBMS tables?

-Rows are sorted by rowkey in HBase whereas in RDBMS rows are not sorted by any keys
+In HBase, rows are sorted by RowKeys, whereas in RDBMS, rows are not sorted by any keys.

-HBase tables have column families which comprises of multiple columns whereas RDBMS tables do not have the concept of column families
+HBase tables have column families, which comprise multiple columns, whereas RDBMS tables do not have the concept of column families.

-HBase tables follow a strict schema whereas RDBMS does not follow a strict schema and is flexible
+HBase tables follow a strict schema, whereas RDBMS tables do not follow any strict schema and are flexible.

-HBase tables are known as NoSQL databases whereas RDBMS are known as SQL databases
+HBase tables are known as NoSQL databases, whereas RDBMS tables are known as SQL databases.

 Option ‘a’ is incorrect.
-Rows are sorted by rowkey in HBase whereas in RDBMS rows are not stored in any specific order.
+In HBase, rows are sorted by RowKeys, whereas in RDBMS, rows are not sorted in any particular order.

 Option ‘b’ is incorrect.
-HBase tables comprises of column families which are a collection of columns.
-RDBMS tables do not have anything called column families.
+HBase tables comprise column families, which are collections of columns.
+On the other hand, RDBMS tables do not have any feature called column families.

-Optionc ‘c’ is correct.
-HBase tables do not follow a strict schema where as RDBMS tables follow a well defined schema
+Option ‘c’ is correct.
+HBase tables do not follow a strict schema, where as RDBMS tables follow a well-defined schema.

 Option ‘d’ is incorrect.
-HBase tables are known as NoSQL databases whereas RDBMS tables are known as SQL databases
+HBase tables are known as NoSQL databases, whereas RDBMS tables are known as SQL databases.

-Let’s assume the syntax for retrieving data present in a single cell of a HBase table:
+Let’s assume the following syntax for retrieving the data present in a single cell of an HBase table:

 get ‘<table name>’, ‘rowkey’, ‘<column name>’, ‘version’

-The column name is represented as column family : column name
+The column name is represented as ‘column family : column name’.

-In the get command, table name, row key and column name are the mandatory parameters.
+In the ‘get’ command, table name, row key, and column name are the mandatory parameters.
 The version field is optional.
-If you don’t provide any version in the command then by default latest value is picked.
+If you don’t provide any version in the command then, by default, the latest value will be picked.

-Let’s consider a sample table below whose name is ‘Employee’.
-This table can record max two versions for each column.
-Version “V1” refers to the latest information.
-The column families are “Personal Details” and “Professional Details”.
-The columns in column family Personal Details are “Name” and “Age”.
-The columns in column family Professional Details are “Company Name” and “Designation”:
+Let’s consider the sample table given below with the name ‘Employee’.
+This table can record a maximum of two versions for each column.
+Version ‘V1’ refers to the latest information.
+Here, the column families are ‘Personal Details’ and ‘Professional Details’.
+The columns in the column family ‘Personal Details’ are ‘Name’ and ‘Age’.
+The columns in the column family ‘Professional Details’ are ‘Company Name’ and ‘Designation’: